Extensions of the universal theta divisor: Pullbacks of the theta divisor to

-In this section we study the pullback of the theta divisor to the moduli space of curves $\overline{\mathcal{M}}_{g,n}$ (or $\Mb_{g,n}^{(0)}$), and compare our results with the existing literature.
-As in Section~\ref{Section: Wallcrossing}, we will only work with nondegenerate stability parameters $\phi \in V_{g,n}$.
+In this section we study the pullback of the theta divisor to the moduli space of curves $\overline{\mathcal{M}}_{g,n}$ (or $\Mm{g}{n}^{\text{TL}}$), and compare our results with the existing literature.
+As in Section~\ref{Section: Wallcrossing}, we will assume that $n\geq1$ throughout.

 Let $\vec{d}=(d_1, \ldots, d_n)$ be a vector of integers such that $\sum_{j=1}^n d_j = g-1$.
 For any such vector the rule

 with $\mathcal{D}:=d_1 p_1 + \ldots + d_n p_n$, defines a section of the forgetful map $\mathcal{J}_{g,n} \to \mathcal{M}_{g,n}$.